 Surgery is typically used to treat early stage pancreatic cancer.
 The Whipple procedure is the most common surgery and involves the surgeon removing the cancerous portion of the pancreas, the gall bladder, and portions of the small intestine and stomach.

 Other surgical procedures include distal and total pancreatectomy.
 During a distal pancreatectomy the surgeon will remove parts of the pancreas and the spleen.
-A total pancreatectomy involves the removal of the entire pancreas, the gall bladder, the spleen, the common bile duct and parts of the small intestine as well as nearby lymph nodes.
+A total pancreatectomy involves the removal of the entire pancreas, the gall bladder, the spleen, the common bile duct, parts of the small intestine and nearby lymph nodes.

 Chemotherapy and radiation